Minimum Entangling Power is Close to Its Maximum: Bipartite Entangling Power

-The tangent space $T_x M$ at a point x on manifold $M$ is a hyperplane that best approximates $M$ around $x$.
-Each tangent space can be equipped with an inner product. $g_x(\cdot, \cdot)$ denotes the inner product of tangent vectors at $x$ defined by metric $g$ and $Hess \Phi(v,v)$ is obtained by differentiating twice $\Phi$ in the direction $v$.
+Regarding the $N\times N$ special unitary group $\mathcal{SU}(N)$ as a manifold $M$ embedded in the ambient Euclidian space $\mathbb{C}^{N^2}$, we can think of the tangent space $T_p M$ at a point $p$ on manifold $M$ as a hyperplane that best approximates $M$ around $x$.
+(There are more general definitions of $T_p M$ that do not depend on an ambient Euclidian space, but we will not go into that here.)
+A \emph{Riemann metric} $g$ is a family of inner products, $g_p: T_p M \times T_p M \to \mathbb{R}$, defined for each tangent space $T_p M$.
+For our purposes, it suffices to use the inner product inherited from the the ambient Euclidian space $\mathbb{C}^{N^2}$.

 Usually, we use the Riemann curvature tensor to describe the curvature of Riemann manifolds, which is formally given in terms of Levi-Civita connection and Lie bracket.
 One may also introduce the Ricci curvature tensor $Ric$ to measure the growth rate of the volume of metric balls in the manifold.
 Here, we will not go into explicit expressions for the Riemann curvature tensor or Ricci curvature tensor in terms of the Levi-Civita connection and Lie bracket.
-For more information about these materials, please refer to an appropriate textbook in differential geometry\cite{Lee:2003tw}.
+For more information about these materials, please refer to an appropriate textbook in differential geometry~\cite{Lee:2003tw}.